AmirHosein-Gharaati/rate-app/README.md

 and the other is for inserting or updating a user rating for a post.

 One situation which we should take care is an abnormal behaviour of users sending ratings.
-Sometimes maybe there will be high load of ratings and unreal ratings (for example ratings with 4 to 5 for a specific post).
+Sometimes maybe there will be high load of ratings and unreal ratings (for example ratings with 0 or 1 for a specific post).

 #### Ideas about abnormal ratings situations
 - One simple idea is that we can implement a custom rate-limiter with simple conditions.
 For example when we detect high load